JakeWheat/simple-sql-parser/website/index.md

 request, or find someone willing to implement the features and make a pull request.

+Bug reports of confusing or poor parse errors are also encouraged.

 There is a related tutorial on implementing a SQL parser here:
 <http://jakewheat.github.io/intro_to_parsing/> (TODO: this is out of
 date, in the process of being updated)